 Mess-ups have found their way into other mass mailings.
 A similar situation occurred when U.S. vice-presidential candidate Geraldine Ferraro's computer sent out letters thanking supporters for their help in her 1984 campaign.
 Supporters with the title "Mrs." found themselves addressed as "Rabbi", while all those with the title "Mr." were promoted to "Colonel".
 Someone performing data entry had mistyped the numeric code for certain fields, requiring 5,000 letters of apology to be sent out to correct the gaffe.

-In another related tale, also true, a Wells Fargo EquityLine statement of 2 February 1988 carried the following message at the bottom:
+In another related tale, also true, a Wells Fargo EquityLine statement of

 This message was not a legitimate one.
 It was developed as part of a test program by a staff member, whose sense of humor was somewhat misplaced, and it was inadvertently inserted in that day's statement mailing.
 The message in no way conveys the opinion of Wells Fargo Bank or its employees.